 Paleo Terra produces sturdy probes to measure redox potential in soils, sediments and surface waters.
-The probes are built from fiberglass reinforced epoxy tubes and are stable in water and the soil environment over long periods of time.
+The probes are built from fiberglass reinforced epoxy tubes and will last in water and the soil environment for many years.
 The redox sensing Pt is > 99.95% pure.
 The probe and cable connection are filled and sealed with epoxy to make a robust waterproof whole.

-Two main types of redox probes are available: passive probes and active probes.
-A passive probe basically consists of a Pt sensor embedded in the fiberglass/epoxy probe and connected to a copper wire.
+A redox probe basically consists of a Pt sensor embedded in the fiberglass/epoxy probe and connected to a copper wire.
 The simplest standard probe is 8 mm in diameter, 30 cm long and has one Pt sensor placed at 2 cm above the pointed tip.
-Active probes include some electronics inside the probe.
-By placing a very high input resistance amplifier close to the Pt sensor, better measurements are possible than with passive probes wired to a datalogger.
-Read here for more information on active redox probes

 The regular size of the Pt is approximately 0.4 mm width by 12.5 mm length, yielding a surface area of 5 mm2.
 At an 8 mm diameter probe this forms a half ring around the probe.

 The distance between the probe tip and a Pt sensor will often be as small as possible.
-A Pt sensor must be placed at least 2 cm above the pointed tip, or 1 cm above a flat tip.
+A Pt sensor must be placed at least 2 cm above the pointed tip (3 cm on 12 and 16 mm diameter probes), or 1 cm above a flat tip.
 In some use cases, some extra probe length below a Pt sensor helps to prevent a probe from falling over, e.g. when a probe is used in a river to measure the redox potential only a few cm into the river bed.

 At the top end of the probe, a minimal distance of 10 cm between the Pt sensor and the cable exit is recommended for a durable design.
 Reducing this distance down to 5 cm is possible, at the cost of a weaker cable connection.